flooose/flooose.github.io/_posts/2016-06-18-arch-linux-uefi-installation.md

 ## The Boot Loader

-Here I ended up with some problems with the boot loader.
+Here I ended up with some problems.
 After a lot of trying things out, I started to suspect, that there was something wrong with the UEFI setup.
 Did I need an arch install image that had this enabled?
 Did I miss anything in the documentation?
 I wasn't sure, but all I saw after `grub-install` and a reboot, was that there was no sign of any sort of bootable hard drive.

 The magic moment came when I noticed, there was nothing in `/sys/firmware/efi`.
 This came after seeing that `efivar -l` didn't return anything.
 Looking at the